Prince Charles pulls a pint of Guinness as he celebrates ahead of St Patrick's Day

-The Prince of Wales worked up a thirst for a Guinness trying his hand at Irish drumming as he marked St Patrick’s Day with London’s community from the Emerald Isle.
+Prince Charles worked up a thirst for a Guinness trying his hand at Irish drumming as he marked St Patrick’s Day with some of London’s community from Ireland.

-Charles and the Duchess of Cornwall were keen to visit the Irish Cultural Centre in west London ahead of a visit to Ireland next week and were given a whistle-stop cultural tour from celebrated writers to traditional Irish dancing and music.
+Charles and Camilla were keen to visit the Irish Cultural Centre in west London ahead of a visit to the Republic next week and were given a whistle-stop cultural tour from celebrated writers to traditional Irish dancing and music.

-A pint of the black stuff seemed to have Charles enthralled and he was given the chance to pull a pint under the careful instruction of volunteer bar manager Jude Hynes.
+A pint of the black stuff seemed to have the prince enthralled and he was given the chance to pull a pint under the careful instruction of volunteer bar manager Jude Hynes.

 She showed him the angle to pour it and after being told to watch the drink to settle, after filling the glass by three-quarters, he joked: “How much longer do I have to wait?”